-Those Cherokee following John Ross remained on their tribal lands for two years until they were forcibly removed by the U.S. government in 1838 in a journey known as the “Trail of Tears,” during which thousands died.
+Those Cherokee following John Ross remained on their tribal lands for two years until they were forcibly removed by the U.S. government in 1838 on the “Trail of Tears,” during which thousands died.

 From 1845, Stand Watie served on the Cherokee Council, part of that time as speaker.

 When the Civil War broke out, a majority of the Cherokee Nation voted to support the Confederacy and Watie organized a regiment of cavalry.
-In October 1861, he was commissioned as colonel in the First Cherokee Mounted Rifles.
-In December, 1861, he was engaged in a battle with some hostile Indians in the Battle of Chusto-Talasah in present day Tulsa County, Oklahoma.
+In October 1861, he was commissioned as a colonel in the First Cherokee Mounted Rifles.
+In December 1861, he was engaged in a battle with some hostile Indians in the Battle of Chusto-Talasah in present-day Tulsa County, Oklahoma.

 Though the Battle of Pea Ridge was a Union victory, Watie’s command of his troops was well noted and there was considerable fear by the Union that Indian Territory would be entirely lost to the Confederacy.